rigetti/pyquil/docs/source/getting_started.rst

     pip install -e .

-On Mac/Linux, if this command does not succeed because of permissions errors, then instead run:
+On Mac/Linux, if you choose not to use a virtual environment and this command does not succeed because of permissions errors, then instead run the following to make the library available system-wide:

 ::

     sudo pip install -e .

-This will also install pyQuil's dependencies (numpy, requests, etc.) if you do not already have them.
+This will also install pyQuil's dependencies (NumPy, requests, etc.) if you do not already have them.

-The library will now be available globally.

 Connecting to the Rigetti Forest
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 pyQuil can be used to build and manipulate Quil programs without restriction.
-However, to run
-programs (e.g., to get wavefunctions, get multishot experiment data), you will need an API key
+However, to run programs (e.g., to get wavefunctions, get multishot experiment data),
-for Rigetti Forest.
-This will allow you to run your programs on the Rigetti QVM or QPU.
+you will need an API key for Rigetti Forest.
+This will allow you to run your programs
+on the Rigetti QVM or QPU.

-`Sign up here <http://forest.rigetti.com>`_ to get a Forest API key, it's free and only takes a few seconds.
+`Sign up here <http://forest.rigetti.com>`_ to get a Forest API key, it's free
+and only takes a few seconds.
+We also highly recommend that you join our

-It's also highly recommended to join our `public slack channel <http://slack.rigetti.com>`_ where you can
+`public slack channel <http://slack.rigetti.com>`_ where you can
 connect with other users and Rigetti members for support.

 Run the following command to automatically set up the config.
-This will prompt you for the required information
+This will prompt you for
-(URL, key, and user id).
-It will then create a file in the proper location (the user's root directory):
+the required information (URL, key, and user id).
+It will then create a file in the
+proper location (the user's root directory):

 ::